yair-brama/portfolio/README.md

 ### Data-Driven Airfares Analysis
 [AIrfares analysis](https://yair-brama-airfares.onrender.com/)

-I created a dashboard for visualizing the volatility and trending of airfares as they reflect over 2 months of observations.
-The user can choose the market (e.g. BOSRIC - Boston to Richmond), the departure date and then select a specific flight number, filter by volatility level (low, mid or high) or the trend the price are updated (positive, negative).
-If there is more than one flight (e.g. all the flights from Boston to Richmond on May 5 that their price is going down) then the plot will show the average price over the observation time period.
+I created a dashboard for visualizing the volatility and trending of airfares prices as they are observed over 2 months.
+The user can choose the market (e.g. BOSRIC - Boston to Richmond), the departure date and then select a specific flight number.
+In addition, he/she can filter by volatility level (low, mid or high) or the trend of the prices (positive, negative).
+If there is more than one flight (e.g. the 5 flights from Boston to Richmond on May 5 that their price is going down) then the plot will show the average price over the observation time period.

 ![Airfares plot](/assets/Airfares plot.png)